 I’ll be honest about the shipping bag.
 I thought my heels would poke through the bag so I didn’t include them.

-ThredUP received the bag and decides if they want to sell your pieces, then lists them on their site.
+ThredUP receives the bag and decides if they want to sell your pieces, then lists them on their site.
 They donate and/or upcycle the pieces they don’t want.
 You can request to have your unlisted items returned, but you get charged.

 When your pieces sell you get a cut.